Networked Media Open Specifications

 The receiver monitoring model provides means of gathering metrics around late and lost stream packets.
 These are not statuses but instead enable further analysis when link status or connection status indicate problems (are PartiallyHealthy or Unhealthy).

-The autoResetPacketCounters property allows clients to configure if the packet counters automatically reset with each Receiver activation (by default devices MUST have this enabled).
+The autoResetPacketCounters property allows clients to configure if the packet counters automatically reset with each Receiver activation (by default devices are RECOMMENDED to have this enabled).
 If this is enabled, receivers MUST reset all packet counters to 0 after each activation.
+Devices MUST allow setting the autoResetPacketCounters property to a value of true and MAY allow setting the property to false.

 Receiver synchronization

-This includes the following specific items which cover the synchronization domain:
+NcReceiverMonitor includes the following specific items covering the synchronization domain:

 Receiver synchronization